• Skip to primary navigation

 overhead shot of 4 crab cakes in a saute pan on a wooden cutting board

-• Gently turn over the crab cakes and saute the other side.
+• Gently turn them over and saute the other side.

 • Place the finished crab cakes on a baking sheet and bake at 350 degrees for 20 -25 minutes or until an internal temperature of at least 165 degrees is reached.

-If they do break apart you can squeeze them back together gently to reform the crab cake.
-This recipe can be used for crabcake sliders!
+If they do break apart, you can squeeze them back together gently to reform them.
+This recipe can also be used for crabcake sliders.

-Using a digital instant-read thermometer will help you cook the perfect crabcakes and be a great help in your kitchen.
+Using a digital instant-read thermometer will help you cook the perfect crab cakes and check the temperatures of everything you cook.

 No, you don’t.
 True Maryland-style crab cakes would not contain either.
 I like added flavor that the onions give, but in all honesty, the peppers and fresh parsley are just for color.

-The source of the crab meat can be from any part of the world that has crabs and includes varieties such as Blue Swimming, Dungeness, Snow, King and of course my favorite Blue Claw.
+The source of crab meat can be from any part of the world that has crabs and includes varieties such as Blue Swimming, Dungeness, Snow, King, and of course, my favorite, Blue Claw (blue swimming is not the same as blue claw).

 • Jumbo lump